-TAXIPP is the IPP’s microsimulation model.
-It is based upon the long experience in micro-simulation techniques at the Paris School of Economics (read the history and bibliography part) and is maintained by a permanent team at the IPP for use in both academic projects and in public debate.
+TAXIPP is the IPP’s microsimulation model of French household taxation.
+It is based upon the long experience in micro-simulation techniques at the Paris School of Economics and is maintained by a permanent team at the IPP for use in both academic projects and in the public debate.

 The TAXIPP model aims at simulating, on a database representative of the French population, all monetary redistribution (taxes and social benefits) relative to households.
 It allows to simulate for each individual in this database the value of each tax and social transfer, under the current system as well as under any reformed system.
 It is therefore a powerful tool to evaluate the impact of tax and benefit reforms, both on public finance and on the distribution of post-redistribution income.

 TAXIPP is used in many projects at IPP for the evaluation of specific reforms dividend taxation, housing benefit, etc.), as well as for the annual “Budget evaluation” carried out by IPP and Cepremap, which aims each year to evaluate the French government’s reform proposals concerning household taxes and social benefits.

 The TAXIPP model is open-source.
 You can visit:

 The TAXIPP model, in its open source version (version 2.2), has two original features compared to existing models in France.
 On the one hand, it is based on a statistical merge of different databases, most of them administrative and exhaustive.
 On the other hand, this model connects the database resulting from this merge to an open source tax and benefit simulator, OpenFisca, to which IPP contributes with other organizations, and which aims to be used in a mutualized way for many purposes (work on data, web API, etc.).